Facebook Skip to main content

 • Many non-business courses carry 5 UW credits.

 • You will be registered for classes on a space available basis starting with your first choice.
-If one of your selected courses is not available we will fill in another option from your selection list.
+If one of your selected business courses is not available we will fill in another option from your selection list.

-• Foster Inbound Exchange students are responsible for ensuring that the credits they receive will transfer back to their home institution.
+• Foster Inbound Exchange Students are responsible for ensuring that the credits they receive will transfer back to their home institution.

 • The UW is a large research university with many different schools and departments.
 You can take courses outside of the Foster School of Business if you would like to.
 If you need assistance navigating the UW Time Schedule to understand what is offered, please reach out to the Foster Inbound Exchange Manager at [email protected].